UnrealisticDev/Spectacle/README.md

 ## Technical Elements

 From a technical perspective, this project was implemented primarily in C++ with a brief venture into JavaScript via Node.js for the upload component.
-Among other things, it involves the use of:
+Among other things, it employs:

 * The standard template library for strings, vectors, filesystem access, and exceptions
 * A special-purpose C++ lexer and parser to identify `USpecifiers` from raw source code